-Each one of us has the right to achieve success in our lives, and the ability to learn to BELIEVE.
-Here is one simple way to engage your body to launch you towards success.
+Each one of us has the right to achieve success in our lives and the ability to learn to believe.
+Here is one simple way to engage your body to launch you toward success.

-Picture two separate moments in your life.
-Start with a low point.
-Visualize yourself when your mind was filled with doubt and fear.
+Picture a low point in your life.
+Visualize yourself when you were filled with doubt and fear.
 See yourself in detail in the theatre of your mind.
 What do you see?
 You were small, hunched, and closed.
 Your voice and non-verbal gestures were small.
 You shuffled along with cautious, little steps.

-Now transport yourself rapidly to a moment of success; a triumphal event where your mind was filled with elation and pride.
+Now transport yourself to a moment of success, a triumphal event when your mind was filled with elation and pride.
 Again, picture yourself.
 How did you appear to the world?
 You stood tall and open.
 Your head was high and your shoulders back.
 You may even have raised both arms above your head in the broad V for victory.
 Your stride was long and meaningful.
 Your voice was strong and your gestures generous.

-Science is beginning to answer this question for us and the conclusions are robust.
-Here is the dangerous truth: our brains watch our body language and learn from it.
+Science is beginning to answer this question for us, and the conclusions are robust.
+Here is the exciting truth: Our brains watch our body language and learn from it.
 When we act powerless, we become powerless.
-But there is an even more valuable truth in this same observation.

-Here is the liberating science.
-If you adopt a power pose for as little as two minutes, you increase the levels of testosterone in your blood and decrease the cortisol levels.
-Your brain senses these changes, and your level of self-belief rises!
-Researchers have demonstrated in several different situations how this simple act not only improves your own BELIEF, but it spills out to influence those around you.
-When you BELIEVE and they BELIEVE, success flows!
+Here is the liberating science: If you adopt a power pose for as little as two minutes, you increase your levels of testosterone and decrease your levels of cortisol.
+Your brain senses these changes, and your level of self-belief rises.
+Researchers have demonstrated in several different situations how this simple act not only improves your own belief but spills out to influence those around you.
+When you believe and they believe, success flows for everyone!

-Amy Cuddy, a social scientist from Harvard, recommends a simple daily ritual.
-It takes only 2 minutes.
-Stand tall with an open body in an explicit power pose for 2 minutes every day.
-Allow your brain to enjoy the boost of testosterone and reduced levels of cortisol, and you will BELIEVE.
-Do this before important meetings, sporting events or performances and your elevated self-confidence will translate into enhanced performance.
+Amy Cuddy, a social scientist from Harvard, recommends a simple daily ritual: Stand tall with an open body in an explicit power pose for two minutes every day.
+Allow your brain to enjoy the boost of testosterone and reduced levels of cortisol.
+Do this before important meetings, sporting events, or performances, and your elevated self-confidence will translate into enhanced performance.